shumwaymark/sentinelcam/README.rst

   - For unexpected and unusual events, maybe that data is retained.
 Perhaps even copied off-site immediately.
   - The beauty of SentinelCam, is that it knows the difference.

 This all needs to be mostly automatic and self-maintaining.
-The result should require the bare minimum of care and feeding.
+The goal is to build a system requiring only the bare minimum of care and feeding.
 Ideally, set it up and forget about it.
 It should just work.

 *Saying it once more.
 Dream big*.